 FIDReC is a company limited by guarantee.
 Its independence is ensured by the composition of the Board.
 FIDReC's Board comprises directors with industry and non-industry background.
+The Board is chaired by Mrs Koh Juat Jong.

 The paramount function of FIDReC's Board is to ensure the independence of FIDReC and its dispute resolution process.